 Of course, you don’t have to only use torches – you can get very interesting effects using an external flash.

 Light Painting with External Flashes

 In my first example below, I set off 4 flashes on to a moving swing to capture it exactly how I wanted it.
 This took a lot of trial and error to get the timing, angle of the flash and speed of the swing all correct.

 Another idea I had was to add a person into the photo and capture their movement.
 Again, this took a little trial and error but less so than the previous shot as I was more used to it.
 The same settings are used here as in the above photo.

 For the first of the two photos, I added movement to the roundabout, which makes the photo more interesting and shows how the light painting effect works.
 For the second photo, I lowered the flash and it actually ended up being one of my favourite photos of the night because the reflections on the roundabout made it look like a stage.

-As I hope you can see by now, there aren’t any real rules to light painting, it’s just a case of taking the time and effort and having fun.
-Try and experiment with your photos by adding different coloured flashes along with glow-sticks and lasers into the mix.
+As I hope you can see by now, there aren’t any real rules to painting with light, it’s just a case of taking the time and effort and having fun.
+Try and experiment with your light painting photos by adding different coloured flashes along with glow sticks and lasers into the mix.

 if you want to capture breathtaking images, without the frustration of a complicated camera.